ArshdeepSingh98/HousePricePrediction/README.md

 ## 3. File Folder Explanation

-- data: Dataset is present in this folder, which has 3 subfolders namely
+- `data/`: Dataset is present in this folder, which has 3 subfolders namely

-  - Raw: It contains raw intial train and test csv files
+  - `data/raw`: It contains raw intial train and test csv files
-  - Processed: It contains cleaned final csv to be used for training and building models
+  - `data/processed`: It contains cleaned final csv to be used for training and building models
-  - Interim: It contains intermediate csv files between pipeline steps
+  - `data/interim`: It contains intermediate csv files between pipeline steps

-- notebooks: All Jupyter notebooks that are used in this project are present in this
+- `notebooks/`: All Jupyter notebooks that are used in this project are present in this

   - 01_data_ingestion.ipynb: 1st Step, containing the ingestion code
   - 02_EDA.ipynb: 2nd Step, containing the Exploratory Data Analysis code